Health Records in the ACT

 Administrative staff may access a consumer’s health record when it is required to perform a management, funding, or quality function as part of their official employment duties.
 Administrative staff are not permitted to access a consumer’s health record for any other purpose and must only access as much as is required to perform the function.

 When can third parties be given access to health records?

-A consumer may request that a copy of the consumer’s health record, or a summary of it, be provided to another health practitioner, or to the consumer’s representative.
+A consumer may request that a copy of the consumer’s health record, or that a summary of it, be provided to another health practitioner, or to the consumer’s representative.

-Your organisation must take reasonable steps to confirm the identity of the third party.
+Organisations must take reasonable steps to confirm the identity of the third party.

-You may give an individual’s immediate family member access to their health information, without their consent, on compassionate grounds.
+A medical provider may give an individual’s immediate family member access to their health information, without their consent, on compassionate grounds.
 This would include informing a spouse of a cause of death, or notifying a next of kin about a hospital admission.
 Information cannot be disclosed where the person has previously expressed a wish contrary to disclosure, and this would ordinarily not extend to disclosing the whole of a person’s health information.

 Contact us for more information.